dwhelan/training/katas/string_calculator6.md

-# String Calculator 6 - Exceptions Bonus
+### Step 6 - negative nuumbers

-Calling `add()` with a negative number will throw an exception `“negatives not allowed”` - including the negative value that was passed in.
+Update `calculate` to throw an error if a negative number is detected.
+The exception message should have the text
+`negatives not allowed` as well as the negative value detected.

 If there are multiple negative values, include all of them in the exception message.

+All existing scenarios should still be supported.